-In FY 2023-24, the project will complete the FEMA LOMR report.
-As of November 2021, the River Authority has been responsible for operations and maintenance of the trail.
+Future FinancialIn FY 2023-24, the project will complete the FEMA LOMR report.
+As of November 2021, the River AuthorityImpacthas been responsible for operations and maintenance of the trail.
 The budget for operations and maintenance is through the Watershed and Park Operations department at the River Authority.